ProjectPythia/pythia-foundations/foundations/jupyter.md

 ## Summary

-Jupyter notebooks are a free, open-source, interactive tool running inside a web browser that allows you to run Python code in "cells."
+{term}`Jupyter Notebook`s are a free, open-source, interactive tool running inside a web browser that allows you to run Python code in "cells."
 To run a Jupyter session you will need to install `jupyterlab` into your Conda environment.
 Jupyter sessions need to be shutdown, not just exited.

 ### What's Next?